-You have likely completed medical school, residency, or even worked as an attending abroad and you wish to start practicing in the United States (US).
+66 You have likely completed medical school, residency, or even worked as an attending abroad and you wish to start practicing in the United States.
 Making such a transition is honorable and your dedication to humanity is unquestionable.
-However, the process of matching into a US residency program is more complex for International Medical Graduates (IMGs) and the process is rattled with specific deadlines, applications to complete, and a unique strategy to follow to ensure that you will match into a US program.
+The process of matching into a US residency program is more complex for International Medical Graduates (IMGs) and the process is rattled with specific deadlines, applications to complete, and a unique strategy to follow to ensure that you will match into a US program.
 Coming in as an IMG is a challenge and many hurdles will be in your way.
-However, with our guidance we will provide you with a clear road map of the steps to take logistically and strategically to make the road from IMG to US physician as seamless as possible.
+However, we will provide you with a clear road map of the steps to take logistically and strategically to make the road from IMG to US physician as seamless as possible.

-- Become eligible to sit for each of the three USMLE exams. - Become eligible to match into a U.S.based residency program. - Know and satisfy the requirements for USMLE eligibility and Educational Commission for Foreign Medical Graduates (ECFMG) certification.

-Follow these 4 steps to take your medical training to the next level

-Comply with USMLE eligibility requirements

-If your medical school is outside the U.S. or Canada, verify that it's listed in the World Directory.
+- SIRAIEGIES - Become eligible to sit for each of the three USMLE exams - Become eligible to match into a U.S.based residency program - Know and satisfy the requirements for USMLE eligibility and Educational Commission for Foreign Medical Graduates (ECFMG) certification Follow these four steps to take your medical training to the next level 1 Comply with USMLE eligibility requirements If your medical school is outside the U.S. or Canada, verify that it's listed in the World Directory.
 Produce proof of completion of two years of instruction from your medical school.
 Alternatively, produce proof of graduation (a diploma plus certification by an official of your school).

-Apply to take USMLE via ECFMG

-Use the ECFMG Interactive Web Applications system at: http://lectur.io/ecfmg.
+2 Apply to take USMLE via ECFMG Use the ECFMG Interactive Web Applications system at: http://lectur.io/ecfmg.
 Do not apply to USMLE via NBME - only students attending school inside the U.S. and Canada may apply through NBME.
 Graduation is Only the Beginning

-Find the country nearest you where the USMLE is offered

-Figure out how you will get there, where you will lodge, and how you will transit from your lodgings to the testing and evaluation center.

-Apply for a U.S.-based residency program

-Acceptance into the program you choose requires ECFMG certification - you'll receive it after USMLE relays your scores for all three exams and you supply proof of graduation.
-Complete all USMLE exams in August prior to the year you want to begin residency.
-Obtain an H1-B temporary worker visa via the U.S. Citizenship & Immigration Service.
-Alternatively, obtain via the U.S. embassy or consulate in your country a J-1 exchange visitor visa.

-EPILOGUE